Codecademy/docs/content/c-sharp/concepts/enums/enums.md

 ---
 Title: 'Enums'
-Description: 'An Enum (or "Enumeration type") is a set of named labels that each represent a number.'
+Description: 'An enum, or enumeration type, is a set of named labels that each represent a number.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'